daipozhi/Purpose-AI/README.md

         source code:

-            Ubuntu or Linux Mint (need install gcc)
+            Windows XP/7+MSYS+MINGW  or Ubuntu

+            in MSYS ,you need open config.h file(in AI directory) set symbol AI_LINUX to 0   ,(#define AI_LINUX 0)
+            in Ubuntu ,you need open config.h file(in AI directory) set symbol AI_LINUX to 1 ,(#define AI_LINUX 1)

-            in Ubuntu or Linux Mint , to build this project use build-ubuntu.bat
+            in MSYS , to build this project use build-msys.bat . in Ubuntu , to build this project use build-ubuntu.bat

             in 'work_dir'
-                  'download' directory is text download by offline browser . run a-step10-f3-ubuntu.bat) (list directory)
-                  run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark)
-                      (in this version, we kept 200 text file ,from string1base000000.txt to string1base000199.txt ,
-                       if you don't want download by a offline browser , you can start at next step(step30))
+                  'download' directory is text download by offline browser . run a-step10-f3-msys.bat (list directory)(in Ubuntu run a-step10-f3-ubuntu.bat) run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark) (in this version, we kept 200 text file ,from string1base000000.txt to string1base000199.txt , if you don't want download by a offline browser , you can start at next step(step30))